enmareynoso/GpaSystem/README.md

 This will download the Backend image from Docker Hub to your computer.

-2 - Next, run the following command to start a container using the "frame-app" image:
+2 - Next, run the following command to start a container using the backend image:

         docker run -dp  8000:8000 enmareynoso/backend-django